carmenalab/brain-python-interface/docs/install.rst

     //project.eecs.berkeley.edu/carmena /backup cifs noauto,username=sgowda,domain=EECS,sec=ntlmssp,uid=localuser,dir_mode=0777,file_mode=0777 0 0
     //10.0.0.13/PlexonData /storage/plexon  smbfs   user=arc,pass=c@rmena,uid=1000,gid=1000 0 0

-The first specifies '/storage' as the mount-point for a second hard drive (/dev/sdb1 is the first partition on hard drive 'b').
-In our system, we run the operating system off a small solid-state drive (/dev/sda) and store data on a larger regular hard drive (/dev/sdb).
+The first specifies ``/storage`` as the mount-point for a second hard drive (``/dev/sdb1`` is the first partition on hard drive 'b').
+In our system, we run the operating system off a small solid-state drive ``/dev/sda`` and store data on a larger regular hard drive ``/dev/sdb``.

 The second specifies how to mount the offsite backup.
 In this case, the protocol is CIFS.

 The third entry specifies how to mount the data directory of the neural recording PC (in our case, this is a Windows PC provided by plexon).
 You may wish to also assign a different IP address to the neural recording PC.
-This line also will not work until you set up DHCP in the next step
+This line also will not work until you set up DHCP below (or some alternate way of assigning IP addresses to machines on the BMI subnet).

 rsync & crontab
 ---------------